FHA loan rates

 For today, Wednesday, May 31, 2023, the national average 30-year FHA mortgage interest rate is 6.48%, up compared to last week’s of 6.30%.
 The national average 30-year FHA refinance interest rate is 6.48%, up compared to last week’s of 6.37%.

 Whether you're buying or refinancing, Bankrate often has offers well below the national average to help you finance your home for less.
 Compare interest rates rates here, then click "Next" to get started in finding your personalized quotes.

 We’ve determined the national averages for mortgage and refinance interest rates from our most recent survey of the nation’s largest mortgage lenders.
 Our own mortgage and refinance interest rates are calculated at the close of the business day, and include annual percentage rates and/or annual percentage yields.
 The interest rate averages tend to be volatile, and are intended to help consumers identify day-to-day movement.

 The table below brings together a comprehensive national survey of mortgage lenders to help you know what are the most competitive FHA loan rates.
 This interest rate table is updated daily to give you the most current rates when choosing an FHA mortgage home loan.

-That said, FHA loans do require FHA mortgage insurance for homebuyers who put down less than 20 percent.
-All FHA borrowers must pay two insurance premiums: the upfront mortgage insurance premium (1.75 percent of the base loan amount) and an annual mortgage insurance premium.
-The annual premium, which is owed as long as you have the loan if your down payment is less than 10 percent, is based on loan terms, loan amount and the loan-to-value ratio.
+FHA loans require mortgage insurance premiums (MIP) to be paid by homebuyers who put down less than 20 percent.
 Mortgage insurance costs add a meaningful amount to your monthly payment, so keep these costs in mind when you’re budgeting for a home.

 Pros and cons of FHA loans